Great Maplestead

 Great Maplestead is a village and civil parish in the Braintree district of Essex, England.
 At the 2021 census the parish had a population of 385.

 In the sixteenth century the Deane family were Lords of the Manor of Great Maplestead.
 Later in the century the manor passed by marriage to Sir John Tyndal, Master of the Court of Chancery.
 It was here in 1618 that Tyndal's daughter Margaret Tyndal Winthrop married John Winthrop, a crucial figure in the founding of Massachusetts.

 In the 1870s the Imperial Gazetteer of England and Wales said that Great Maplestead "took its name from maple trees, which anciently flourished on or around its site; and has the repute of being a very healthy place".

 Location

 This village is located in the north of Essex, which is in the South East of England, and is near the town of Halstead and the villages of Sible Hedingham and Little Maplestead.
-The closest city to Great Maplestead is Chelmsford, which is in central Essex, though the town of Colchester is closer.
+The closest city to Great Maplestead is Colchester.
 There is a distance of 46.501 mi between London and Great Maplestead.
 The village covers 1892 acre of land and is located 1 mi to the north-east of the Colne Valley railway, and also the River Colne.